Aconcagua Expedition - Polish Glacier Traverse

 From Plaza Argentina we begin a series of acclimation hikes and carries as we establish camps higher up the mountain.
 For additional fees you can hire local porters to help with your load, or you can choose to use the weight as preparation for your eventual summit bid, which usually occurs around 15 to 17 days after leaving the US.
 Porters or no porters, what is critical at this point is to walk and climb slowly, to take rest days, and concentrate on staying healthy.

-After 20 years of guiding in Alaska and the Himalaya, John is always amazed at how strenuous and cold the summit day on Aconcagua can be.
+After 20+ years of guiding in Alaska and the Himalaya, we are always amazed at how strenuous and cold the summit day on Aconcagua can be.
 Most of the days leading up to summit day seem easier than similar days on peaks such as Denali, but the summit day levels all this out and is tough.
 Despite the difficulty, most people that make it to high camp go on to reach the summit.
 It is in the final climb that a low ratio between guides and climbers pays off as you are given very personal attention and coaching at the most critical stage of the trip

 General Aconcagua Expedition Itinerary

 Our Aconcagua climbing strategy is similar to our Denali strategy.
 We start the trip with a slow, relaxed climb to altitude and build in frequent rest days.
 Our itinerary has extra days built in which generally give us a sufficiently long summit window with which to wait out storms, minor illness, etc. We operate on the philosophy that it is far better to take a couple of extra days to get the job done the first time then to take another three weeks and try again next year.
-As we do all the scheduling and are a small company, you don't need to worry about vacating camp for the team behind you or your guides needing to be somewhere else.We do all of the cooking along the way and pack in a substantial kitchen for use at base camp.
-We have gotten very good at organizing a clean kitchen and camp scene after many years of living outside the US in mountain areas.
-Many illnesses that strike during a long expedition actually originate within the group and close attention to hygiene amongst the cooks is always worth the effort.
-It is often not the strongest climbers that reach the summit, just those who still have their stomachs intact.
+As we do all the scheduling and are a small company, you don't need to worry about vacating camp for the team behind you or your guides needing to be somewhere else.

 We bring top quality mountaineering tents and stoves, and provide all group equipment.
 The mules are used to transport most of the group and personal gear to and from base camp and we plan carefully to keep things light.

-Aconcagua Expedition - Polish Glacier Traverse Itinerary*:
+Aconcagua Expedition - 360 Traverse Itinerary*:

 Day 1: Leave US and fly to Mendoza, Argentina.